anupcshan/anantha/README.md

 - DNS server (port 53) for Carrier hostname resolution
 - MQTT broker (port 8883) for thermostat communication
 - HTTP server (ports 80, 443) for firmware updates and requests
-- Web dashboard (port 26268) for debugging
+- Web dashboard (port 26268 - spells "ANANT" on a phone keypad) for debugging
 - Home Assistant integration with auto-discovery for controlling the thermostat
 - Optional MQTT proxying to AWS IoT (requires additional setup)